abuseofnotation/category-theory-illustrated/_chapters/05_logic.md

 ![Variation of modus ponens](../05_logic/modus_ponens_variations.svg)

+We call such propositions tautologies.

-Propositions that are always true are called *tautologies*.
+> Propositions that are always true are called *tautologies*.
 And their more-famous counterparts that are always false are called *contradictions*.
+{: .definition}

 You can turn each tautology into contradiction, or the other way around, by adding a "not".

 The other statements, ones which may be true or false depending on the values of some other propositions are called "contingent statements".
 In logic, we don't care about contingent statements --- after all, those are studied in all other sciences (and we are not like other sciences).